Frequently Asked Questions

 Q: Why doesn’t QUOD use snap frozen samples?

-A: With QUOD obtaining samples from 90% of all deceased donors in the UK where consent was given for donation and research, the distribution and management of liquid nitrogen across all of our donor hospitals in the UK would be complex, costly, and unduly risky!
-Early in the QUOD project we conducted rigorous audit studies to ensure that RNALater storage still allows for high-quality –omics work.
+A: With QUOD obtaining samples from the majority of all deceased donors in the UK where consent was given for donation and research, the distribution and management of liquid nitrogen across all of our donor hospitals in the UK would be complex, costly, and unduly risky!
+Early on in the QUOD project, we conducted rigorous audit studies to ensure that RNAlater storage still allows for high-quality omics work.
 Academic and commercial investigators have been very pleased with the quality and usability of the samples that we have provided.

 Q: What are the consequences of taking biopsies?

 A: Biopsies are routinely taken in clinical settings.
 QUOD adheres to strict protocols regarding the biopsy procedure to ensure any potential complications are prevented.
-Biopsies are taken on the backtable after a period of cold perfusion.
-To ensure appropriate haemostasis and prevent bleeding after reperfusion at time of transplantation, the retrieval surgeon will place a prolene suture at the biopsy site before packaging the organ for transportation.
+Biopsies are taken on the back table after a period of cold perfusion.
+To ensure appropriate haemostasis and prevent bleeding after reperfusion at time of transplantation, the retrieval surgeon will place a prolene suture at the biopsy site before packaging the liver for transportation.
+For kidneys, the implanting surgeon sutures the biopsy site prior to transplantation into the recipient.

 Q: How many samples are available?

-A: The QUOD biobank has over 95,000 biosamples from over 5,200 organ donors.
+A: The QUOD biobank has collected over 150,000 biosamples from over 8,000 organ donors.
 Click here to see the latest QUOD statistics report.

 Q: Who can access QUOD samples?